Prof-bilal/Prof-bilal/README.md

 ## About

-Hi — I’m **Abdullah Bilal**, a 3rd semester student in the **HDSE program** at **Aptech Learning Institute**.
+Hi  I’m **Abdullah Bilal**, a 3rd semester student in the **HDSE program** at **Aptech Learning Institute**.
 I focus on web development and full-stack projects, and I enjoy building applications that solve real user problems.
 I’m learning and working with PHP, Laravel, JavaScript (React / Node), HTML, CSS, and SQL.

 ---

 ## Highlights

-- 🔭 Currently building: Booking App — an online booking system for seminar tickets.
+- 🔭 Currently building: Car Rental an online car booking system for rent.
 - 🌱 Learning: Advanced Laravel features, React hooks, and RESTful API design.
 - 💬 Ask me about: web development, PHP/Laravel, React, and building end-to-end projects.
 - ⚡ Fun fact: I like turning small ideas into working web apps.